cktan/tomlcpp/README.md

 #### Content

-To extract value by keys, call the `Table::getXXXX(key)` methods and supply the key:
+To extract values in a Table, call the `Table::getXXXX(key)` methods and supply the key:

 ```
 Table::getString(key)